GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 As the residual friction angle ``defaultResidualFrictionAngle`` is larger than the initial one ``defaultInitialFrictionAngle``, a strain hardening model is automatically chosen, whose hardening rate is given as ``defaultHardening="0.01"``.
 If the residual friction angle is set to be less than the initial one, strain weakening will take place.
 ``defaultDilationRatio="1.0"`` corresponds to an associated flow rule.
-For this coupled problem, the Biot’s coefficient ``BiotCoefficient`` is assumed to be 1.
 If using an incompressible fluid, the user can lower the fluid compressibility ``compressibility`` to 0.
 The constitutive parameters such as the density, the bulk modulus, and the shear modulus are specified in the International System of Units.
 A stress-dependent porosity model ``rockPorosity`` and constant permeability ``rockPerm`` model are defined in this section.